digling/burmish/datasets/Dai2004a/README.md

 This book chapter, of
-* xxx pages,
+* 31 pages,
-contains information about xxx dialects of Lashi, viz.
+contains information about the Lashi language.
-* xxx
-* xxx
-and
-* xxx.
 There is a
-* xxx page vocabulary
+* 18 page vocabulary
 which I estimate to have
-* circa xxx vocabulary items
+* circa 756 vocabulary items

 The bibtex details
 * Incollection{Dai2004a,